The Complete Guide To Recruiting Real Estate Agents In 2023

 Experienced agents are often ambitious and continually looking to the future.
 Many have their sights set on building their own brokerage or team.

-If you are an owner-producer then you may not want to share leads.
-This can lead seasoned agents to feel like they are being held back.
-They will eventually look for another opportunity.
+If you are an owner-producer, you may not want to share leads.
+This can result in seasoned agents feeling like they are being held back.
+They may eventually look for other opportunities.

 Make a point of supporting your agents and their goals.
 Help them develop top-producing teams to take your brokerage to the next level.